Scan, plan, migrate with confidence

 Batch your reporting by scoping first.
 Run a Site Collection report to filter sites by size or activity, then launch the Permissions Matrix Report on smaller batches from those results.
 You can also use "Check permissions" as a lighter pre-scan to identify which sites have broken inheritance or unique permissions, then run the full matrix only on those sites that need deeper analysis.

-Make sure destination user accounts and groups exist before you start.
-ShareGate doesn't create accounts for you.
 In your migration job, go to Mappings and then Users and groups.
 ShareGate tries automatic mapping, but if it can't match confidently, you'll need to manually map source users to destination accounts.

 For consistency at scale, export a master mapping file (SGUM format) or build one from CSV using PowerShell, then import it for every migration operation.
 This ensures permissions, group memberships, and user metadata like Created By and Modified By resolve to the correct destination identities across all migrations.

 Changing user mappings doesn't update permissions retroactively on content you already migrated.
 ShareGate applies permissions when content is copied, so if a user wasn't mapped (or didn't exist) during the original migration, those permissions won't be there.
+To fix this, run another incremental migration pass on the affected content.
+ShareGate will recreate permissions using the updated mappings when it recopies those items.
+You don't need to start from scratch; only the affected items will be recopied.

 You need Site Collection Administrator on every site in scope.
 ShareGate uses delegated permissions, so you can't do anything in ShareGate that your account couldn't do directly in SharePoint.